1099 or W-2? Avoiding EDD Reclassification Penalties

 • Resolve multi-agency audits from EDD, CDTFA, and FTB

 Need help responding to an audit?
-Start with our guide on what triggers an EDD payroll tax audit.
+Start with our guide on what triggers an EDD payroll tax audit and what to do if you’re behind on payroll taxes in California.

 Why Work With Boulanger CPA